Skip to Main Content

 Also called: neuroendocrine tumors

-A small percentage of endocrine tumors are high-grade (fast-growing) cancers.
-These can include some of the following types of tumors:
+A small percentage of endocrine tumors are faster growing cancers.
+These can include some types of:

-• A thickening or lump in any part of the body
+• A thickening or lump in a part of the body

 • Ongoing pain in a specific area